-Eufinger further teaches that "[t]he well-rounded shaped and the sweeping curve" of the reference model is used to obtain the shape "of the endoprosthesis to be produced."
+Eufinger teaches that "[t]he well-rounded shaped and the sweeping curve" of the reference model is used to obtain the shape "of the endoprosthesis to be produced."
 EX-1008 6:5-8.
-A POSA therefore understood that the reference model is a representation of the desired shape of the jaw to be created and, thus, is a template.
-When superimposed, the reference model (template) spans the atrophied (defective) portion of the jaw.
-EX-1003 ¶164.
+A POSA therefore understood that the reference model is a representation of the desired shape of the external surface of the implant to be created and, thus, is a "template" representing "a normative shape of an anatomical surface of the target tissue."
+EX-1003 ¶145.

-To the extent Patent Owner asserts that these features are not met by Eufinger, Dean93 and Dean98 disclose these limitations.
-As discussed above, Dean93 discloses superimposing a landmark-based template onto a skull specimen to create an average template.
+To the extent Patent Owner asserts that Eufinger's reference model is not a normative template, Dean93 and Dean98 disclose this limitation.
+Dean93 discloses superimposing a landmark-based wireframe template onto a skull specimen to create an average template.
 EX-1035 pp.32-33.
-Dean93's Fig. 2 illustrates a rendered image of the three-dimensional average template.
+Dean98 uses Dean93's average template technique to create average treatment images.
+Dean98 discloses that these average images-which may be considered to represent a "norm,' 'standard,' or 'ideal'"-